It Ain't Easy Being J.D. McCoy: Plot

 The Panthers host a hazing ritual, in which freshmen participate in the "Naked Mile", in which they must run to the nearby water tower.
 However, J.D.
 (Jeremy Sumpter) is forced to run all the way to the field house and retrieve the state championship portrait as he is the quarterback.
 However, Eric (Kyle Chandler) catches him but promises to take him home and not tell Joe (D. W. Moffett).

 In the morning, Jason (Scott Porter) bids farewell to Erin (Tamara Jolaine) and Noah as they leave town.
-He continues with the plan to flip the house in order to turn in a profit, with the help of Herc (Kevin Rankin), Tim (Taylor Kitsch) and Billy (Derek Phillips).
+He continues with the plan to flip the house in order to turn a profit, with the help of Herc (Kevin Rankin), Tim (Taylor Kitsch) and Billy (Derek Phillips).
 However, they do not follow his specific instructions, go over-budget and Billy accidentally nails his hand with a gun during an argument with Jason.
 Jason runs into Eric, who notes his predicament and concern that he should abandon his idea.
 Eric tells him that he should continue forward if he really believes in the project.

 Eric meets with Tim, scolding for leading the hazing.
 He tells him that as the team's captain, he must make sure that J.D. knows the team supports him.
 That night, Tim takes J.D. on a ride across town, explaining the background on many of the establishments before dropping him off at his house.
 As the Panthers prepare for their game against Westerby, Eric is confronted by Lorraine (Louanne Stephens) for demoting Matt (Zach Gilford), but he says it is nothing personal.
 Dillon wins the game, and Joe personally visits the locker room to congratulate J.D. and the team, taking him to dine with his family instead of going out with the team to celebrate.